iamdonovan/iamdonovan.github.io/docs/teaching/ml-crash-course/exercises/regression.rst

 at :math:`w=0` is -3068.82, while the value of :math:`\partial l/\partial b` at :math:`b=0` is -26.28 - this means that
+when we multiply by the learning rate, we have a much larger change for :math:`w` compared to :math:`b`, and it means that a good learning rate for one of the parameters is not a good learning rate for the other one
+- this is why we see very little change in the value of :math:`b` compared to :math:`w`.

-when we multiply by the learning rate, we have a much larger change for :math:`w` compared to :math:`b`.
-Large gradient values also mean that when the learning rate is too large, we end up “jumping” back and forth across the minimum, and can even end up failing to reach a minimum value at all.
+As we saw when we increased the learning rate to :math:`7.5 \times 10^{-5}`, large gradient values also mean that when the learning rate is too large, we end up “jumping” back and forth across the minimum, and can even end up failing to reach a minimum value at all.

 scaling
 -------

-To help counteract this, we can **scale** our feature and label values.
-There are a number of ways to do this, but they typically involve subtracting the mean value and dividing by either the standard deviation, or by the range of the dataset (the difference between the maximum and minimum values):
+One of the ways that we can help counteract this is by **scaling** our feature and label values.
+There are a number of ways to do this, but they typically involve subtracting the mean value and dividing by either the standard deviation (sometimes also called **standardization**), or by the range of the dataset (sometimes also called **normalization**):

 .. math::  x_s = \frac{x - \bar{x}}{x_{\rm max} - x_{\rm min}}

-First, we’ll scale the values of ``sun`` and ``tmax``:
+First, we’ll *normalize* the values of ``sun`` and ``tmax``:

 .. code:: ipython3